 - Even Evil Has Standards: "The dinners aren't even very good anymore!"

-- Godwin's Law: "You encounter a young painter by the name of Adolph Hitler."
+- Godwin's Law: "You encounter a young painter by the name of Adolf Hitler."

 - Kill Them All: The final scenes imply that Ron Perlman's character switches the poison and kills all the grad students.